rlaroseII/the-zombie-gospel/zombie_gospel_8.5x5.5-1.7.md

 relationship, genuine ownership transfer

-**Group 2**: Lack the Spirit but believe they possess it, operate in OSAS framework creating false assurance, may demonstrate gifts while lacking ownership marker
+**Group 2**: Lack the Spirit but believe they possess it, operate in OSAS/AS framework creating false assurance, may demonstrate gifts while lacking ownership marker

 Both groups: